modelscope/data-juicer/README.md

 - 🤝 [2025-02-28] DJ has been integrated in [Ray's official Ecosystem](https://docs.ray.io/en/latest/ray-overview/ray-libraries.html) and [Example Gallery](https://docs.ray.io/en/latest/ray-more-libs/data_juicer_distributed_data_processing.html).
 Besides, our patch in DJ2.0 for the streaming JSON reader has been officially integrated by [Apache Arrow](https://github.com/apache/arrow/pull/45084).
 - 🎉 [2025-02-27] Our work on contrastive data synthesis, [ImgDiff](https://arxiv.org/pdf/2408.04594), has been accepted by **CVPR'25**!
 - 💡 [2025-02-05] We propose a new data selection method, [Diversity as a Reward: Fine-Tuning LLMs on a Mixture of Domain-Undetermined Data](https://www.arxiv.org/abs/2502.04380).
 It is theoretically informed, via treating diversity as a reward, achieves better overall performance across 7 benchmarks when post-training SOTA LLMs.
-- 🚀 [2025-01-11] We release our 2.0 paper, [Data-Juicer 2.0: Cloud-Scale Adaptive Data Processing for Foundation Models](https://arxiv.org/abs/2501.14755).
-It now can process 70B data samples within 2.1h, using 6400 CPU cores on 50 Ray nodes from Alibaba Cloud cluster, and deduplicate 5TB data within 2.8h using 1280 CPU cores on 8 Ray nodes.
-- 🛠️ [2025-01-03] We support post-tuning scenarios better, via 20+ related new [OPs](https://github.com/modelscope/data-juicer/releases/tag/v1.0.2), and via unified [dataset format](https://github.com/modelscope/data-juicer/releases/tag/v1.0.3) compatible to LLaMA-Factory and ModelScope-Swift.

 <details>
 <summary> History News:
 </summary>>

+- [2025-01-11] We release our 2.0 paper, [Data-Juicer 2.0: Cloud-Scale Adaptive Data Processing for and with Foundation Models](https://arxiv.org/abs/2501.14755).
+It now can process 70B data samples within 2.1h, using 6400 CPU cores on 50 Ray nodes from Alibaba Cloud cluster, and deduplicate 5TB data within 2.8h using 1280 CPU cores on 8 Ray nodes.
+- [2025-01-03] We support post-tuning scenarios better, via 20+ related new [OPs](https://github.com/modelscope/data-juicer/releases/tag/v1.0.2), and via unified [dataset format](https://github.com/modelscope/data-juicer/releases/tag/v1.0.3) compatible to LLaMA-Factory and ModelScope-Swift.
 - [2024-12-17] We propose *HumanVBench*, which comprises 16 human-centric tasks with synthetic data, benchmarking 22 video-MLLMs' capabilities from views of inner emotion and outer manifestations.
 See more details in our [paper](https://arxiv.org/abs/2412.17574), and try to [evaluate](https://github.com/modelscope/data-juicer/tree/HumanVBench) your models with it.
 - [2024-11-22] We release DJ [v1.0.0](https://github.com/modelscope/data-juicer/releases/tag/v1.0.0), in which we refactored Data-Juicer's *Operator*, *Dataset*, *Sandbox* and many other modules for better usability, such as supporting fault-tolerant, FastAPI and adaptive resource management.
 - [2024-08-25] We give a [tutorial](https://modelscope.github.io/data-juicer/_static/tutorial_kdd24.html) about data processing for multimodal LLMs in KDD'2024.